Russian parliament gives blessing to security overhaul after plane bombing

 "There are proposals to widen the powers of the intelligence services and law enforcement agencies and to toughen criminal responsibility not only for terrorist activity but for anyone who supports it morally, financially or with information," said Matviyenko.

-Sergei Naryshkin, the head of the lower house of parliament, said lawmakers now needed to analyze the legal base underpinning national security to better protect people and strategic sites.
+Sergei Naryshkin, the head of the lower house of parliament, said lawmakers now needed to analyse the legal base underpinning national security to better protect people and strategic sites.

 Russia has intensified its air strikes against Islamist militants in Syria in response to the Egypt plane bombing, but lawmakers say they want to ensure Putin knows he has their full support if he decides to go further.